osamaqarem/react-native-image-colors/README.md

 ### Notes

-- The `background` property in the iOS result and the `dominant` property in the android result are usually similar colors.
+- The `background` property in the iOS result and the `average` property in the android result are usually similar colors.
 - There is an [example](https://github.com/osamaq/react-native-image-colors/tree/master/example) react-native project.